Gurgle: Website content

 Curran) The 20somethingmumblog, who went on to become a DJ on Radioactive FM UK.
 In the awards second year, blogs were nominated by gurgle users, before being shortlisted by an expert judging panel.
 The winners were voted for by the general public.
 The winner of the best overall blog for 2011 was A Mother's Ramblings.

 The event was hosted by TV presenter Myleene Klass, who also writes a regular blog on the site.

 Magazine

 In May 2011, gurgle.com launched a parenting magazine called Gurgle.
 The magazine is published by publishing and events company Media 10, and the editor is Scarlett Brady.
 Gurgle magazine is bimonthly, and features advice on parenting and tips for family life, fashion must-haves and celebrities.
 Gurgle magazine's USP is that 'you don't stop being you, just because you are a mum.'

-The magazine is available in Mothercare and Early Learning Centre stores, Selected Sainsburys stores, Waitrose, and 500 Independent Retailers.
+The magazine is available in Mothercare and Early Learning Centre stores, Selected Sainsbury's stores, Waitrose, and 500 Independent Retailers.